Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 Threats:

-* Surveillance and Intrusion: Active attacks that can re-direction traffic to rogue servers
+* Surveillance and Intrusion: Active attacks that can redirect traffic to rogue servers

 Mitigations: